Portree High School, University of Strathclyde, Heriot Watt University

 And yes, I can actually quote every episode of The Simpsons.

 I construct and investigate hydraulic models of sewer systems.
-I use computer and mapping software to investigate flood risk and flood mechanisms, ensuring that the sewer systems are fit for purpose and suitable for future growth in population demand.
+Ever thought about what happens to the dirty water flushed from toilets, down from the kitchen, bathroom and utility rooms?
+Well I deal with that!
+I use computer and mapping software to investigate flood risk and flood mechanisms, ensuring that the sewer systems are fit for purpose and suitable for future growth.

 These can be sewer systems in small villages and towns, to systems in large cities which grow in population every year.
 There is a lot of problem solving involved in hydraulic modelling, to ensure that the sewer systems are fit for purpose and suitable for future growth in population demand.